defenseunicorns/pepr/docs/060_best-practices/README.md

 Error from server (InternalError): Internal error occurred: failed calling webhook "<pepr_module>pepr.dev": failed to call webhook: Post ...
 ```

 When an internal error occurs, it is recommended to check the `*WebhookConfiguration` to check the timeout and failurePolicy.
 If a request cannot be processed within the timeout, the request will be rejected if the failurePolicy is set to `Fail`.
-If the failurePolicy is set to `Ignore`, he request will be allowed to continue.
+If the failurePolicy is set to `Ignore`, the request will be allowed to continue.

 If you have a validating webhook, it is recommended to set the failurePolicy to `Fail` to ensure that the request is rejected if the webhook fails.